hrishabhkothary/Bank-Transaction-Fraud-Detection-and-Analysis-System/README.md

 This project is open-sourced for educational use.

 🙌 Author
-[Your Name] — Data Scientist & ML Enthusiast
+Hrishabh Kothari — Data Scientist & ML Enthusiast

 ✨ If you find this useful, leave a ⭐ on the repo!